DonaK695/PSP_ParkerNet_switchback_classifier/README.md

 **ParkerNet Version 1.0**is our base model, we have future improvements planned, including adding **explainable AI** and upgraded capabilities.

 If using ParkerNet in your work, please cite the model version used and the Zenodo DOI associated with the release.
-All code is written and maintained by Dona C.P.
-Kuruppuaratchi.